 The Sonos Play:1 has a lovely design, offering an indented top, rounded edges, a tapered bottom and a metal grille that stretches almost 360-degrees around the speaker.

 It measures 161.45 x 119.7 x 119.7mm, weighs 1.85g and it comes in white with a light metal grille or black with a graphite grille.
 On the top of the Play:1 there is a physical Play/Pause button, volume rocker and a status LED light, while the back has a stand mounting screw hole.

-- Both offer seamless multi-room functionality
+- Seamless multi-room functionality

 - Trueplay compatible

-- Sonos One has built-in voice control, Play:1 needs an Echo or Echo Dot for voice control
+- Sonos One has built-in voice control

-Where these two devices differ is the Sonos One offers integrated voice control, allowing you to control it via the Sonos app, or by simply asking it to play a particular song, turn the volume up or down or skip a track.
+Where these three devices differ is the Sonos One offers integrated voice control, allowing you to control it via the Sonos app, or by simply asking it to play a particular song, turn the volume up or down or skip a track.

 - Sonos One has microphones

-- Custom drivers on the Sonos One
+- Custom drivers on Sonos One and Sonos One SL